duhsoares21/thesnakegame/README.md

 | Windows 7 x64 | ✅ Supported |
 | Windows XP x64 | ✅ Supported |

-- DirectX June 2010 is required to play the game; From version 1.2 onwards the DirectX will be available as a separate download on the release.
+- DirectX June 2010 is required to play the game; DirectX is available as a separate download on the releases page.
 - Windows 8 and newer officialy supports Xbox One and Xbox Series X|S Controllers; Windows 7 and older officialy supports Xbox 360 Controllers, but drivers might be required;

 The game targets the native Windows x64 environment.